Gwyneth Paltrow: I Gained A Lot Of Weight Over Covid

-Los Angeles, Feb 27 (IANS) Hollywood star Gwyneth Paltrow confesses binging on pasta and alcohol after she had Covid and blames it for her weight gain.
+Los Angeles, Feb 27: Hollywood star Gwyneth Paltrow confesses binging on pasta and alcohol after she had Covid and blames it for her weight gain.

 “I’m 48 years old, and I know that women tend to lose up to 30 per cent of their metabolic speed once we enter this phase of life, etc. So I know some of it is that.
 “I think maybe some of it is because I got Covid.
 My physician in New York was saying that that was affecting a lot of his patients’ metabolisms as well,” she added.